SeyedHamidreza/cognitive_robotics_ws/README.md

 ```

-then, you need to install all the necessary packages and softwares, including, ROS melodic, TF, Keras, and Leveldb.
+then, you need to install all the necessary packages and software, including, ROS melodic, TF, Keras, and leveldb.
+Towards this goal you need to copy the "setup_all_required_packages.sh" file in your home/ and run the following lines:

 ```bash
 cd ~